top of page

 there are devices to protect them in these cases.

-One of the most basic devices for protection, disconnectors are used to ensure that a circuit is completely de-energized.
+One of the most basic devices for protection, disconnectors are used to ensure that an electrical circuit is completely de-energized.
 Usually manually controlled by a lever or switch, they physically open the circuit to prevent current flow.

 Fuses are devices that burn up if too much current flows through them, opening the circuit and avoiding damage.
 Circuit breakers can also open a circuit if too much current flows through them.
 Fuses are a one-time use, while circuit breakers can be reset.